GenesisFR/DS1TroubleshootingGuide/README.md

 Download the Reg patcher from Killah's fix (see above) and run it from \<path-to-game\> to make DSMod find your game.

-After doing that, you will run into 2 scenarios depending on which reg patch you were using prior to installing the toolkit.
+After doing that, you will run into two scenarios depending on which reg patch you were using prior to installing the toolkit.

 Scenario 1: if you were using an old version of the reg patch (the EXE one), the "DSMod.exe" QA version (02.12.1603) won't match Steam's "DungeonSiege.exe" QA version (03.07.0202), so you'll need to use a tool like Resource Hacker (https://portableapps.com/apps/utilities/resource-hacker-portable) to make them identical: